-Extracting the full corpus using the one-bit search system is not always possible.
-Define the \emph{uniqueness number} $\uniqueNum_D$ to be the smallest number of keywords that uniquely identify a document $D$.
-If $D$ is a strict subset of another document $D'$, the document cannot be uniquely identified and we set $\uniqueNum_D = \infty$.
-However, since corpora are small, we expect that most documents can be identified by a few well-chosen keywords, resulting in small uniqueness numbers.
+Extracting the full corpus using the 1-bit search system is not always possible.
+Let the \emph{uniqueness number} $\uniqueNum_D$ be the smallest number of keywords that uniquely identify a document $D$.
+If $D$ is a strict subset of another document $D'$, the document cannot be uniquely identified, and we set $\uniqueNum_D = \infty$.
+However, as corpora are small, we expect that most documents can be identified by a few well-chosen keywords, resulting in small uniqueness numbers.